-As of December 28, 2019, our principal sources of liquidity consisted of \$705.2 million of cash and cash equivalents as compared to \$533.3 million as of December 29, 2018.
+As of January 2, 2021, our principal sources of liquidity consisted of \$928.4 million of cash and cash equivalents as compared to \$705.2 million as of December 28, 2019.

-Our primary sources of cash and cash equivalents during fiscal 2019 were cash generated from operations, proceeds from borrowings under our revolving credit facility, proceeds from the exercise of stock options and proceeds from stock purchases under our employee stock purchase plan.
+Our primary sources of cash and cash equivalents during fiscal 2020 were cash generated from operations, proceeds from borrowings under our revolving credit facility, proceeds from the exercise of stock options and proceeds from stock purchases under our employee stock purchase plan.

-Our primary uses of cash and cash equivalents during fiscal 2019 were payments related to salaries and benefits, operating expenses, repurchases of our common stock, payments on our revolving credit facility, purchases of property, plant and equipment and purchases of non-marketable investments.
+Our primary uses of cash and cash equivalents during fiscal 2020 were payments related to salaries and benefits, operating expenses, repurchases of our common stock, payments on our revolving credit facility, payments for business combinations, net of cash acquired, and purchases of property, plant and equipment.

-Approximately 43% of our cash and cash equivalents were held by our foreign subsidiaries as of December 28, 2019.
+Approximately 61% of our cash and cash equivalents were held by our foreign subsidiaries as of January 2, 2021.
 Our cash and cash equivalents held by our foreign subsidiaries may vary from period to period due to the timing of collections and repatriation of foreign earnings.
 We expect that current cash and cash equivalent balances, cash flows that are generated from operations and cash borrowings available under our revolving credit facility will be sufficient to meet our domestic and international working capital needs, and other capital and liquidity requirements, including acquisitions and share repurchases for at least the next 12 months.